0xbitx/DEDSEC_VENDO_GHOST/README.md

   * Compact and Stealthy ESP32 Implementation: Vendo Ghost operates on a small ESP32 device, which can be discreetly installed inside your Wi-Fi Vendo hardware.
 The ESP32 allows the tool to run autonomously and stealthily, without requiring an additional computer or device, and ensures that the operation remains covert, with minimal power consumption and a small form factor.

   * BSSID-Driven Attack Persistence: The tool requires the SSID and BSSID of the target Vendo.
 Even if the competitor changes the AP's SSID, the BSSID remains constant and allows the tool to continue the attack.
 As long as the target BSSID is active, Vendo Ghost will persistently send deauth frames, keeping the attack going until the competitor changes their AP entirely.

+  * Randomized Delay for Stealth Attack Pattern:
+To prevent detection and make the deauthentication attacks appear as natural connectivity issues, Vendo Ghost implements a randomized delay between deauth frame bursts.
+This delay feature causes interruptions at varied intervals, reducing the likelihood of establishing a predictable pattern that could trigger alarms or prompt investigation.

 ### Variables need to setup
     target_ssid = "test_wifi_vendo" // Competitor's Vendo SSID
     target_bssid = "00:00:00:00:00:00" // Competitor's Vendo BSSID
     frame_send = 5 // Number of frames to send to disconnect the client and allow immediate reconnection attack_delay = 120 // Delay before starting the attack.
-You can increase this to avoid suspicion
+You can increase this to avoid suspicion DELAY_MODE // delay mode 0 for fixed delay value 1 for random delay {10, 20, 30, 40, 50}
+    DELAY_ATTACK_OPTIONS = {60, 120, 220, 330, 440} // set of random delay in seconds
+    CLIENT_DETECT = 0 // client on the network to detect to start the attack (0 false)

 ## Support hardware (XIAO ESP32 C3)
 <p align="center">